 LiquidPlanner’s scheduling engine works off of ranged estimates based on best case/worst case scenarios.
 You’ll know well ahead of time if a project is in danger of running over.
 Wrike takes on a more traditional practice of using hard start and end dates to create a project plan.

 Wrike lets you set email notifications to alert you of deadlines.
 On the timeline view, tasks will turn red once they’re overdue.
 The only way to truly account for risk is by scheduling a project to be due on an earlier date so you’ll receive a warning email when your real deadline is approaching.
 Wrike does not take ranged estimates into account while creating project schedules.

 LiquidPlanner has a constantly running algorithm that accounts for the uncertainty inherent in all projects.
 Your plan will always alert you to risks well ahead of missing deadlines or running over budget.
 This way teams can make any necessary adjustments to priorities, resources, or have the conversations with stakeholders well in advance of disaster striking.
 If a project is slipping, you’re alerted within the LiquidPlanner app and via email notification.
 And you can create a dashboard dedicated to surfacing project risks.

 LiquidPlanner was created with the distinct purpose of helping teams work with project uncertainty, and respond quickly to real-world changes in priorities and resourcing.
 Our Dynamic Project Management methodology is a fluid, supportive and responsive way of managing projects.
 It’s the realistic approach to project management that we were looking for, too!

-If this article piqued your interest, or if you simply want to do your own comparison of LiquidPlanner to Wrike, start a free trial!
+If this project management software comparison piqued your interest, or if you simply want to do your own comparison of LiquidPlanner to Wrike, start a free trial!